 Tagged ACA, CMS, Cochrane Collaborative, decision aids, Group Health, health care costs, HHS, IPDAS, Medicare, NEJM, PCORI, practice variation, shared decision making

 An observational study reporting the changes in surgical rates and costs in the first eighteen months following the start of a program to introduce decision aids for hip and knee osteoarthritis in the Group Health system.
 They found a 38% reduction in knee surgeries and a 26% reduction in hip surgeries; findings consistent with results from randomized studies of decision aids.

 Dr. David Arterburn, lead author of the Health Affairs study and a researcher at Group Health Research Institute in Seattle, calls the procedure "preference-sensitive" because the choice to have one isn't made solely on objective measures.
 That's where decision aids come in.
 The goal, he said, is 'to make sure that patients understand that there is more than one option when it comes to osteoarthritis treatment.

 The decision aids referenced in this article were developed by the Informed Medical Decisions Foundation.

-Tagged arthritis, David Arterburn, decision aids, Group Health, Health Affairs, health care cost, hip osteoarthritis, informed decision, knee osteoarthritis, surgery, The Boston Globe
+Tagged arthritis, David Arterburn, decision aids, Group Health, Health Affairs, health care cost, hip osteoarthritis, informed decisions, knee osteoarthritis, surgery, The Boston Globe